odu-cs725-infovis/public-spr25/project.md

 **Mon, Mar 24, 3pm** - dataset and topic chosen (posted in Canvas discussion forum)

-**Mon, Mar 31, 3pm** - description of the user audience, specific tasks that will be enabled, and example analysis scenario (document submitted in Canvas)
+**Mon, Mar 31, 3pm** - description of the user audience, specific tasks that will be enabled, and example analysis scenario

 **Fri, Apr 4** - deadline for meeting with me to discuss your initial design